Federal appeals court refuses to reinstate Trump travel ban

 The panel declined to block a lower-court ruling that suspended the ban and allowed previously barred travelers to enter the U.S. But it did not shy away from the larger constitutional questions raised by the order.

-The judges sided with the states on every issue one technical matter.
+The judges sided with the states on every issue except for one technical matter.
 They rejected the administration’s argument that courts did not have the authority to review the president’s immigration and national security decisions.
-They also said the administration failed to show that the order met constitutional requirements to provide notice or a hearing before restricting travel and presented no evidence that any foreigner from the seven countries was responsible for a terrorist attack in the U.S.
+They said the administration failed to show that the order met constitutional requirements to provide notice or a hearing before restricting travel.
+And they said the administration presented no evidence that any foreigner from the seven countries was responsible for a terrorist attack in the U.S.

 “Despite the district court’s and our own repeated invitations to explain the urgent need for the Executive Order to be placed immediately into effect, the Government submitted no evidence to rebut the States’ argument that the district court’s order merely returned the nation temporarily to the position it has occupied for many previous years,” the panel wrote.